 - Amphitheater Oct 2015 Public Meeting articles: Capitol Hill Times | Capitol Hill Blog

-The project bed, which is southeast of the South Lily Pond, is a large landmarked planting with established spruce and cedar trees, and some native ground cover.
-Our plan is to cultivate the open areas and replant them with compact forsythia, roses, cotoneaster, daphne, and potentilla, echoing the palette called for by the Olmsted planting plan of 1908.
-To complete this project, we will
+The project location, which is southeast of the South Lily Pond, is a large landmarked planting with established spruce and cedar trees, and some native ground cover.
+Our plan was to cultivate the open areas and replant them with compact forsythia, roses, cotoneaster, daphne, and potentilla, echoing the palette called for by the Olmsted planting plan of 1908.
+To complete this major project, we had to:

 - Remove invasive plants; remove, prune, and reposition overgrown plants